linesky/Cgi.rust/README.md

-# Cgi.rust
+# gdb.debug

-Rust server cgi
+learn to debug you program easy